cyber-defence-campus/self-sovereign-identity/README.md

 In this thesis, we address the challenge of revoking verifiable credentials by proposing a privacy-preserving revocation scheme based on cryptographic accumulators, designed to be scalable for national e-ID systems.
-The scalability of the proposed scheme is not only limited to the Swiss e-ID instance but could also be extended to multi-national e-ID systems, such as those in the European Union.
+The scalability of the proposed scheme is not limited to the Swiss e-ID instance but could also be extended to multi-national e-ID systems, such as those in the European Union.